the-anna-project/annad/doc/concept/network.md

 message from the output CLG, it is streamed back to the client.
-In case the given expectation, if any given, does not match the responded output, the involved connections of the failed iteration will be "punished" by being ask to calculate again, otherwise "rewarded", what means that the successfull connection path is persisted.
+In case the given expectation, if any given, does not match the responded output, the involved connections of the failed iteration will be "punished" by being ask to calculate again, otherwise "rewarded", what means that the successful connection path is persisted.

 The following picture illustrates the only hard coded Input and Output CLGs